viszsec/BAThreatHunting/README.md

 # BAThreatHunting
-This basic to advanced methodology frameworks consists of basic to advanced directing of hypothesis.
+This basic to advanced methodology frameworks consists of basic to advanced direction of Threat Hunting hypothesis.
 Be it coming from public IOC leading to IOA's or IOC or IOA themselves.

 (In-progress developing mode 10%)